LeelaChessZero/lczero.org/content/dev/wiki/What-is-Lc0-(for-non-programmers).md

 wikiname: "What-is-Lc0?-(for-non-programmers)"
 # Warning: File is automatically generated from GitHub wiki, do not edit by hand.
 ---
 Lc0 is often referred to as a chess engine, however, Lc0 is more like a chess engine *shell* than an actual chess engine.
+This is often called "the binary".
-Lc0 needs a *neural network* in order to play, just as a car requires a driver, or a mech requires a pilot.
+Lc0 needs a *neural network* (also called a "weights file") in order to play, just as a car requires a driver, or a mech requires a pilot.

-The brains of Lc0, the true *player* of the engine, is the neural network that it uses.
-Lc0 will give the possible moves (the resulting positions) to the network, and the network will evaluate how good the positions are and determine which positions/moves are most likely to result in victory or at least a draw, and then tell Lc0 what move is the best.

 In other words, Lc0 is a robot body with eyes to see the pieces and hands to move them, and the neural network is the brain of the robot that chooses the best move.

+Lc0 (the shell) tells the network (the brain) where the pieces are and what the possible moves are.
+The network then figures out which moves are most likely to win the game.
+If a move looks good, the network will look at the moves that might come after it to figure out if it really is the best move.
+If it isn't, it will start looking at a different, better looking move.

+But this requires that the network knows what a good looking move even is.
+A completely new untrained network has no idea what moves are good and will choose seemingly random moves.
+But a trained network that has seen millions of games will know what a good move looks like and will generally choose a great, or the best, move, which Lc0 will then play.

 With a weak network, Lc0 can play as poorly as a toddler, and with a strong network, Lc0 can beat even the strongest existing chess engines.

 And so, if you wish to use Lc0, you need to download both Lc0 *and* a network to drive it.
 To get started, you can follow [the instructions found here](https://github.com/LeelaChessZero/lc0/wiki/Getting-Started).

+There are also different network sizes.
+The bigger networks are smarter but slower, and the smaller networks aren't as smart but are much faster.
+So if Lc0 is playing a bullet game, then you might want to use a smaller net which can think faster.
+However if you are using Lc0 to analyze a position, and don't really care about the time it takes to analyze it, then you'll want a bigger and smarter network.

 ---